TendoNabiki/ELLI-AI/README.md

 # ELLI-AI
-This is the LLm project made by the team Eightfold in the UTdallas summer camp.
+This is the LLm project made by the team Eightfold in the UTDallas summer camp.

 Team Members: